 Hi, it's Dermot again.
 If you read my last blog from 9th May, you will know that this is a follow up to that blog and part of a "Recovery from Addiction Series", If not read on:

 What is Self Esteem

-Low self esteem can be a result of negative life experiences, particularly when we're young and most vulnerable.
-These experiences may include being criticised or judged negatively, such as from a parent or school bullies.
-As adults, abusive relationships and very stressful life events can also cause low self esteem.
+Low self-esteem can be a result of negative life experiences, particularly when we're young and most vulnerable.
+These experiences may include being criticized or judged negatively, such as from a parent or school bullies.
+As adults, abusive relationships and very stressful life events can also cause low self-esteem.

 Low Self Esteem is one of the biggest consequences of addiction, & one of the biggest challenges in recovery.

-Low self esteem can stay low, because of our own self-critical thoughts, which can be triggered by criticism, or perceived criticism (even if none is intended, we believe we are being criticised).
+Low self-esteem can stay low, because of our own self-critical thoughts, which can be triggered by criticism, or perceived criticism (even if none is intended, we believe we are being criticized).